p4trykk/PneumoniaDetection/README.md

 - **Validation Set**: Used to tune the model hyperparameters.
 - **Test Set**: Used to evaluate the model's performance on unseen data.

+Each dataset (train, val, test) contains two main categories:
+- NORMAL/ – X-ray images of healthy lungs.
+- PNEUMONIA/ – X-ray images showing pneumonia, further divided into:
+- Bacterial Pneumonia – Identified with "bacteria" in the filename.
+- Viral Pneumonia – Identified with "virus" in the filename.
+To properly utilize the dataset, the code must extract this information from the filenames and label the images accordingly during preprocessing.

 ## Data Preprocessing

 The images are preprocessed using the `ImageDataGenerator` class from Keras, which includes the following transformations: